Therapeutic Approach and Specialties

 Energy Healing Techniques

 Energy healing techniques address the complex interrelated network of energy flowing within and around our bodies, which are often referred to subtle energies.
 Three primary energy systems addressed include the meridians, chakras, and the biofield.
+Emotional Freedom Tapping (EFT), uses fingers to tap on acupressure points on the body along with identifying words or emotions and feelings around a particular situation or issue.
+Doing this technique can release old cell memory that has locked in the negative emotions and feelings to release them.

 Guided imagery is a gentle mind-body technique that focuses and directs the imagination involving all of the senses and the whole-body.
 This technique helps to evoke and generate mental images that simulate or re-create the sensory perception of sights, sounds, tastes, smells, movements, and images associated with touch, such as texture, temperature, and pressure, as well as imaginative or mental content that the participant or patient experiences as defying conventional sensory categories, and that may precipitate strong emotions or feelings in the absence of the stimuli to which correlating sensory receptors are receptive.